pdavis327/rh-citi-poc/assets/outputs/ipbclman_en.md

 ## Internal Transfers Between Linked Accounts

 - · Transfer funds using Citibank® Online, Citi Mobile®, CitiPhone Banking® or at a Proprietary Citibank ATM between your linked checking, savings, money markets, and any linked credit card account.
 You may also transfer funds between your linked certificate of deposit, checking, savings and money markets accounts on Citibank® Online, Citi Mobile® or CitiPhone Banking®.
 Transfer funds between your linked checking, savings, money markets or credit card accounts at a Network ATM showing one of the network symbols shown on your Citibank® Banking Card.
 For transfer limits on your linked Citibank credit accounts (including credit cards) refer to your applicable customer agreements.
-Transfer funds using Citibank® Online or Citi Mobile between your eligible checking or money market account and a linked Citigroup Global Markets Inc. Account ("CGMI Account").
+Transfer funds using Citibank® Online or Citi Mobile between your eligible checking or money market account and a linked Citigroup Global Markets Inc. Account ('CGMI Account').
 Transfers to a linked CGMI Account can be done up to $500,000 per Business Day.
 Transfer requests to a linked CGMI Account placed after 4:00 PM Eastern Time on a Business Day or any time on a non-Business Day will be processed on the following Business Day.
 To be eligible for this CGMI Account linking, your checking or money market account must be in the same title as your CGMI Account.
 Your checking or money market account cannot be used as a transaction account for your CGMI Account transactions.
 Citigroup Global Markets Inc. may have additional linking requirements and terms and conditions.
 To arrange for this linkage, please contact your Citigroup Global Markets Inc. advisor.
 - · Transfers can be arranged on a weekly, every-other-week or monthly basis, except for transfers to a linked CGMI account which are only permitted on an individual basis.
 All checking, savings and money market accounts allow making automatic transfer withdrawals and accept automatic transfer deposits from eligible accounts.
 Examples of these are monthly interest transfers from your savings account to your checking account or monthly transfers to fund your Individual Retirement Account.

 ## Citibank® Global Transfer Service

 You can use any eligible Citibank® checking, savings or money market account via Citibank® Online or Citi Mobile to transfer funds to the account of another Citibank customer in the U.S. or in select markets outside the U.S. or receive funds into your account from another Citibank customer in the U.S. The minimum transaction amount is $1, exclusive of the transaction fee.
 There is no fee for receiving a Citibank® Global Transfer into your account.
 When you send a Citibank® Global Transfer to the account of another Citibank customer in the U.S., the funds will be debited from your designated eligible account and immediately credited to the recipient's account.
 Transfers to U.S. accounts will be made in U.S. dollars.
 When you send a Citibank® Global Transfer to another Citibank account held by you or anyone else outside of the U.S., the funds will be debited from your designated eligible account and credited to the recipient's account.
 Generally, the transfer will be made in the currency of the foreign recipient's account.
 Citibank's exchange rate includes a commission for the conversion service.
-For general terms and conditions regarding external funds transfers, please refer to the "External Funds Transfer" terms in the Account Balance and Transaction Information section of this Client Manual.
+For general terms and conditions regarding external funds transfers, please refer to the 'External Funds Transfer' terms in the Account Balance and Transaction Information section of this Client Manual.

 ## Fees